syncfusion-content/wpf-docs/wpf/SfChart/Migrating-from-Chart-to-SfChart.md

 ## Adding Reference

-Chart assembly Name: Syncfusion.Chart.Wpf.dll
+Chart assembly Name: Syncfusion.Chart.Wpf assembly

-SfChart assembly Name: Syncfusion.SfChart.WPF.dll
+SfChart assembly Name: Syncfusion.SfChart.WPF assembly

 The following code example illustrates xmlns namespace for Chart.
 You can include the Syncfusion schema in WPF and both the charts are available in the WPF schema.